Chief Richard W. Myers Scholarship Fund

 Letter verifying acceptance to an accredited college or university (Current college students, please see additional information below)

-Applicants that are home-schooled must also submit the following:
+Applicants who are home-schooled must also submit the following:

 - Official copy of the Notice to Home Instruct or Religious Waiver Request